 5) Check Electrical Box and Water Valve

 Ensure that you’re familiar with where your main water valve and electrical box are in your new home in case of emergency.
-By identifying where these are, it will help you easily locate these in situations such as natural disasters or during renovations.
+By identifying where these are, it will help you easily locate them in the case of a broken line, a renovation or a natural disaster.

 Before you move in, you might consider or even expect to change the interior of your home wall colours.
 It’s the perfect time to paint your new home before any furniture or boxes are in the way.
 Painting your new home before moving in helps you create your home the way you want it even before you unpack everything.
 There’s lots of paint companies out there, like Cloverdale Paint, that you can pick up a gallon or two and get painting.

-During your first (and future moves), it’s always a smart idea to get a first night move-in kit ready.
-To make the transition as seamless as possible, the box should contain a change of clothing, basic toiletries, toilet paper, pyjamas, towels, bed linen and any other essentials you may require, such as tea bags or a coffee plunger.
+A first night move-in kit is a smart idea because you’re not likely to remember where everything is packed, or the box you need to get to might be buried. ready.
+Avoid all the frantic searching.
+Prepare a Move-in Box with a change of clothing, basic toiletries, toilet paper, pyjamas, towels, bed linen and any other essentials you may require, such as tea bags or a coffee plunger.

-It’s often the little things that make us feel at home, and so having all these items in a readily accessible box will go a long way towards turning your moving-out frown upside down!
+It’s the little things that make us feel at home, and so make sure you have all your essential items – your little things – in a readily accessible box.

 Expect to do these 8 things on your first move and expect excellent service from Hendra Moving should you choose us as your moving company.